Gabriel-Lacorte/Gabriel-Lacorte/README.md

 ### 📚 About Me

-**Hello**, I'm Gabriel, a front-end developer with a passion for technology.
+**Hello**, I'm Gabriel, a Data Scientist with a passion for technology.
 I have hands-on experience in programming languages like Python, C++, and JavaScript, and am always looking for opportunities to further improve my skills by exploring new languages and frameworks.
 When I'm not coding, I'm often playing my favorite video games, **CS:GO** and **Valorant**.